 48, RUE SAINT-LOUIS

-An affordable little hotel located on rue Saint-Louis, a five-minute walk from Château Frontenac, the rooms at Auberge Saint-Louis have recently been renovated and have a simple modern-contemporary feel.
+An affordable little hotel located on rue Saint-Louis, a five-minute walk from Château Frontenac, the rooms at Auberge Saint-Louis has recently been renovated and have a simple modern-contemporary feel.
 During the summer months, breakfast is included but costs $10 per person during the low season.
 Parking available for $16 per day.

 HOTEL | $$$